OCA/sale-workflow/sale_isolated_quotation/README.rst

 Sales Isolated Quotation
 ========================

+In some countries/companies, it is quite common to separate both documents.
+For tracking purposes, it is needed that the document running number of quotation and sales order has to be separated.
+There could be multiple quotations open to a customer, yet only one quotation get converted to the sales order.

-This module separate quotation and sales order by adding order_type as 'quotation' or 'sale_order' in sale.order model.
+This module separate quotation and sales order by adding is_order flag in sale.order model.

+Each type of document will have separated sequence numbering.
 Quotation will have only 2 state, Draft and Done.
 Sales Order work as normal.

 Usage